 TIME to deploy and get the benefit from your offering?

 This kind of customer profile is basically the one that has a lot of details.
-As you’ve seen the ideal customer profile template above, buyer persona consists questions related to the demographics, psycho-graphics as well as actionable insights.
+As you’ve seen the ideal customer profile template above, buyer persona consists of questions related to the demographics, psycho-graphics as well as actionable insights.

 These profiles come in different shapes and sizes.
 Some are very elaborate and in-depth, others consist of simply two or three telltale signs of being a great fit for your solution.
 Basically, customer profiling provides a much-needed structure to a marketing plan.